dlsaavedra/Detector_GDXray/README.md

 # Contributions
 Show a way to use the limited GDXray database to create a database suitable for training the presented detectors.
 Also simplify the use of different detectors based on the repositories mentioned.

+# Research dangerous objects detection (Daniel Saavedra)
+the investigation can be replicated using the same code as Experiment 0, only line 101 must be changed in `Create_Data_Superimpose.py`:
+`num_image_per_baggage = 200`.
+Then the training and testing of the different models is performed as explained above.